pickledish/Synced/readme.md

 * [FireBase](https://firebase.google.com/), for storing data in a backend accessible to all users
 * [OT.js](https://github.com/Operational-Transformation/ot.js/), for the real work of operational transformations
 * [CodeMirror](https://codemirror.net/), for an extensible and Firepad-friendly text editor
+* [Redis](), via the RedisToGo Heroku extension, for persistence across servers

 <hr>

 ### Currently To-Do:

-* Make it more responsive (for phones)
+* ~~Make it more responsive (for phones)~~ Was missing viewport header
 * ~~Get "copy link" working they way it should~~ All done
 * (Future) enable a spreadsheet mode
 * ~~Remove the random `favicon.ico` error?~~ Make this better eventually
-* Why does it sometimes display "key not found"?
+* ~~Why does it sometimes display "key not found"?~~ Persistence, used Redis
-*
+* Figure out why it takes 10x as long to load on mobile-sized browsers??
+	* It's literally just the iOS user agent???